F O R M L A B

 FormLAB activates the way museum audiences experience art as object and as process.
 It shifts the way audiences see work from static to a “live” art-making process.
 The evolving and radical nature of the collaborative process leads to new and unexpected discoveries and can offer new was to perceive local culture vis-à-vis global culture..

-FormLAB has been shortlisted in 2014 for the Fulbright Research Award in Humanities, Social Sciences, Letters, Linguistics and Arts.
+FormLAB was shortlisted in 2014 for the Fulbright Research Award in Humanities, Social Sciences, Letters, Linguistics and Arts in Brazil..
 Works from FormLAB and Joynes are in private and public collections including the Museu de Arte Brasileira, Fundação Armando Alvares Penteado, the City of Awaji, Japan and private collections in Switzerland, the US, UK, Belgium and Japan.
 An interview with Joynes is published in Octopus, the Journal of Visual Studies at University of California, Riverside.

-As Department of State sponsored field researcher at the American Center for Mongolian Studies Les is reseaching arts in education including Mongolian Buddhist ritual, sand mandala and Mask Dancing (below).
+As Department of State sponsored field researcher at the American Center for Mongolian Studies (ACMS) Les is reseaching arts in education including Mongolian Buddhist Thanka painting, sculpture, mandala and Mask Dancing at Daschoiluun Monastery, Ulaanbaatar (2016).

 As Maurice Blanchot wrote “Interruptions having somehow the same meaning as that which does not cease.
 Both are affects of passivity.
 Where power does not reign – nor initiative, nor the cutting edge of a decision – there, dying is living.
 There dying is the passivity of life – of life escapes freed from itself and confounded with the disaster of a time without present which we endure without waiting, by awaiting a misfortune which is not still to come, but which has always already come upon us and which cannot be present.”
 Blanchot, Maurice, The Writing of the Disaster, University of Nebraska Press, Lincoln, 1986, p 21